Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SPaDSuHfhGk.md

 ### Transcript

-> i push one or the other no can i have pizza in-game yo that would be cool
+> I push one or the other no can I have pizza in-game yo that would be cool